 Join me on a retreat close to home in the tranquil woods of northern Wisconsin.
 The retreat will be held at The Christine Center in Willard (three hours northwest from Madison) on 125 acres of land, offering a nurturing and supportive environment for deepening practice and connection.
-The retreat center is run by a group of Franciscan nuns and for 30 years has been open to all paths of faith and spirituality.
+The retreat center was founded by a Franciscan nun and for 30 years has been open to all paths of faith and spirituality.

 During the retreat, we’ll focus on slowing down and deepening your yoga and meditation practice.
 We’ll also learn Ayurvedic lifestyle and practice recommendations to align harmoniously with the season, so your health and well-being may flourish.
 I’ll also be joined by a certified Ayurvedic bodyworker offering abhyanga massage and consultations at an additional cost.